 - Text should be visible from about an arm’s length facilitated by appropriate choice of font, font size and line spacing.

-- The poster should be proofread for correct spelling and grammar.
+- We encourage posters to be proofread for correct spelling and grammar.

 - There should be creativity in the presentation.